 A 1920s work by famed equestrian artist Sir Alfred Munnings is estimated to fetch between $300,000 and $500,000 when it goes under the hammer at Christie’s in New York later this month.
 Titled, Portrait of Harry La Montagne on a Grey, the painting will be auctioned on October 26 during Christie’s sale of 19th Century European Art.

 Munnings stayed with Harry and Beatrice La Montagne at their house, the Villa Regina in Pau, southern France, during the autumn of 1923 to paint Mrs. La Montagne’s portrait on horseback.
 This followed a recommendation to Munnings from Baron Robert Rothschild who described her as “a good-looking, smart, American woman.
 The well-turned-out lady was supplied by her devoted husband with superb horses.”
 (Sir A.J.
 Munnings, The Second Burst, Bungay, 1951, p.
-100).To read more, log in (above) or click to subscribe.
+100).To read more, log in above or click here to subscribe.